CURocketry/GroundStationGUI-New/Readme.md

 The main part of the code is in in the folder [src/edu/cornell/rocketry/](src/edu/cornell/rocketry/).
 For the moment, the actual README file is actually in [src/edu/cornell/rocketry/main/README.txt](src/edu/cornell/rocketry/main/README.txt).

+Upon running, data is stored to a file of the form [log/tem_log_file_XXXXX.csv](log/tem_log_file_XXXXX.csv), where XXXXX is the starting time as a Unix epoch (milliseconds since January 1, 1970.

 For testing, it is probably useful to have [com0com](http://com0com.sourceforge.net/) installed, which can redirect COM ports between each other.
+Also, there are a couple of Python scripts (to be run in Python 3; I don't know if it works in Python 2) in [test/PythonScripts](test/PythonScripts).
+Note that if you're testing sending and receiving, you may get some blocking in the Java code unless there's something (like these Python scripts) to receive stuff from the other end of the pipeline.

 ## Known Issues
 - The file system is quite messy, since a lot of the libraries are imported in their entirety, and spread out across the system, obscuring our actual code.